Charlotte Proudman: Legal career

+In 2022, Proudman appealed a decision of Judge Marin, who said he found it difficult to believe that an "intelligent lady" could not remember the date she was raped.
+Proudman argued that the reasoning reflected outdated and victim-blaming assumptions about rape victims.

+In 2023 and 2024, Proudman acted for MP Apsana Begum, after she made allegations that her former husband had harassed her through the Labour Party.

 In April 2022, Proudman published a Twitter post in which she criticised a judgment by Jonathan Cohen in a case which she had lost, saying that it had echoes of a "boys' club" attitude.
 The Bar Standards Board (BSB) accused Proudman of having used "seriously offensive, derogatory language which was designed to demean and/or insult the judge".
 The case sparked United Nations (UN) concern over its potential to deter people from challenging gender bias within the legal profession and, in May 2024, four special rapporteurs from the UN wrote to the UK government about the BSB case and also about the on-line abuse directed at Proudman.
 On the second day of a scheduled four-day hearing in December 2024, a disciplinary panel of the BSB decided that there was no case to answer.
 Speaking after the hearing, Proudman said: "The BSB has proven itself unfit for purpose.
-In my view, the BSB’s case against me is a clear case of sex discrimination."
+In my view, the BSB's case against me is a clear case of sex discrimination."
 In September 2025 her application for a costs award of £353,017 was denied.
+She issued a claim against the BSB in the employment tribunal.

+Proudman made a complaint to the Judicial Conduct Investigations Office (JCIO) in June 2025 about Judge Daniel Sawyer.
+She complained that the judge had trolled her on his anonymous X account, saying, for example, that she wrote "unprofessional drivel" about gender-based violence and that she knew nothing about criminal law.
+He also referenced a Jay-Z lyric, which, Proudman said, his followers would have understood as suggesting she was a "bitch".
+The JCIO initially accepted the complaint but then changed its mind, saying that the judge's conduct did not breach judicial standards.

 In 2025, Proudman took up the case of ten women who had accused an employment judge, Philip Lancaster, of bullying and misogynistic behaviour during their employment tribunals.
 She called for more transparency and accountability in the judicial system generally.

 Proudman opened her own family law firm in November 2025, with offices in London and Cambridge.
 The firm, Proudmans, aims to offer trauma-informed representation to clients, particularly those affected by domestic abuse, and also to conduct strategic litigation in an attempt to bring about reform to the family justice system.